2.0 HIRING - TERMINATION: RANKS, SEARCHES, CONTRACTS, BENEFITS (SD3011S)

 Faculty may receive compensation beyond their base salary for activities which are not included in their standard teaching load.
 Examples of such activities include administrative assignments, significant department service assignments, summer teaching, and course overloads.
 In all cases, except for stipends for participation in short-term faculty development workshops, a formal letter of appointment will be issued by the Provost and VCAA which specifies the activities which warrant supplemental pay, the duration of the appointment, and the amount of pay associated with the appointment.
 A copy of this letter of appointment will be placed in the personnel file of the faculty member.

 1) Chairs and Program Directors: In addition to receiving reassigned time according to section 220.127.116.11.5, department chairs and program directors are eligible for a salary supplement.
-This supplement is payable twice each academic year, at the beginning of the fall and spring semesters, and is authorized at the time of appointment to the position by the Provost and VCAA.
+Department chairs and program directors who supervise full-time faculty have an additional month added to their contracts, with a proportionate increase in salary paid over twelve months.
+Other program directors receive a stipend which is payable twice each academic year, at the beginning of the fall and spring semesters, and is authorized at the time of appointment to the position by the Provost and VCAA.

 2) Other administrative assignments: Members of the faculty who are appointed to serve in Academic Affairs may have their contracts extended from 9 months to 10 or 11 months, with a proportional increase in pay.